graeme-lockley/c-event-actors/README.md

 # c-event-actors

-This project is an experiment on my part of construct a simple embedded event or asynchronous framework wired together within an actor framework.
+This project is an experiment on my part to construct a simple embedded event (or asynchronous framework) wired together to build an actor framework.
 This is all written in C.

 The characteristics of this experimental framework are: